 Proof of satisfactory performance

-The transformer under test shall be judged to have performed satisfactorily when the dielectric test (12.5.2) and the visual inspection (12.5.1) and the dielectric tests (12.5.2) criteria have been satisfactorily met.
+The transformer under test shall be judged to have performed satisfactorily when the visual inspection (12.5.1) and the dielectric tests (12.5.2) criteria have been satisfactorily met.
 In 12.5.3 through 12.5.6, recommended measurements listed can be made during the course of the tests, but are not required unless specified.
 When the terminal measurements are made and the requirements of 12.5.3 through 12.5.6 have been met following all tests, it is probable that the transformer has sustained no mechanical damage during the test.
 A composite evaluation of the degree to which all criteria of 12.5.3 through 12.5.6 have been met may indicate the need for a greater or lesser degree of visual inspection to confirm satisfactory performance.
 A decision to waive all or part(s) on the extent of the visual inspection shall be based upon discussion and negotiation of all parties involved in specification and performance of short-circuit tests.

 Note 1 -- Note that the proof of satisfactory performances is determined by visual inspection and the standard dielectric tests defined in C57.12.00.
 It may be advisable to proceed to a visual inspection before undertaking standard dielectric test.

-Note 2 – If acetylene is detected by dissolved gas analysis, extensive visual inspection is required in order to identify and correct the defect befor proceeding to other tests.
+Note 2 – If acetylene is detected by dissolved gas analysis, extensive visual inspection is required in order to identify and correct the defect before proceeding to other tests.

-Note 2 3 -- Other recommended measurements listed are mainly to identify if something may go wrong, or something may evolve and cause failure of the transformer under test.
+Note 3 -- Other recommended measurements listed are mainly to identify if something may go wrong, or something may evolve and cause failure of the transformer under test.